Architecture description language: Overview

 The ISO/IEC/IEEE 42010 document, Systems and software engineering—Architecture description, defines an architecture description language as "any form of expression for use in architecture descriptions" and specifies minimum requirements on ADLs.

 The enterprise modelling and engineering community have also developed architecture description languages catered for at the enterprise level.
 Examples include ArchiMate (now a standard of The Open Group), DEMO, ABACUS (developed by the University of Technology, Sydney).
 These languages do not necessarily refer to software components, etc. Most of them, however, refer to an application architecture as the architecture that is communicated to the software engineers.

-Most of the writing below refers primarily to the perspective from the software engineering community.
+Most of the writing below refers primarily to the perspective of the software engineering community.

 A standard notation (ADL) for representing architectures helps promote mutual communication, the embodiment of early design decisions, and the creation of a transferable abstraction of a system.
 Architectures in the past were largely represented by box-and-line drawing annotated with such things as the nature of the component, properties, semantics of connections, and overall system behavior.
 ADLs result from a linguistic approach to the formal representation of architectures, and as such they address its shortcomings.
 Also important, sophisticated ADLs allow for early analysis and feasibility testing of architectural design decisions.

 History

-ADLs have been classified into three broad categories: box-and-line informal drawings, formal architecture description language, and UML (Unified Modeling Language)-based notations.
+ADLs have been classified into three broad categories: box-and-line informal drawings, formal architecture description language, and UML (unified modeling language)-based notations.